gongahkia/personal-wiki/Prolog.md

 % --- LOGICAL OPERATORS ---

-, % logical and operator
-; % logical or operator
+, % conjunction operator, the equivalent of the logical and operator ; % disjunction operator, the equivalent of the logical or operator
 \+ % logical not operator

 logical_operators_example :-